DownAndDoerrty/employee-directory/README.md

 ---

-## To start project
+## To setup the project

-Add a `.env` file in the `/backend` directory that contains an exported `DATABASE_URL`.
+1. Add a `.env` file in the `/backend` directory that contains an exported `DATABASE_URL`.
+There is an example `.env` file provided in the `/backend` directory.
 The credentials in the URL should reflect those found in your `docker-compose.yml` file in the project root.

-Then, from the employee-directory project root run the following commands in your terminal:
+2. From the employee-directory project root run `./bin/setup.sh` in your terminal

-1. `docker-compose up`
-2. `./bin/setup.sh`
-3. `./bin/run.sh`

 This should setup your Postgres database, create the Prisma client, seed your database, and install all necessary node modules.

+## To start the entire project

+Run `./bin/run.sh` in the employee-directory project root from your terminal.

+This should setup your frontend, backend, and ensure your database is running.